michaelulm/software-configuration-management/documentation/readme.md

 ## Technical Documentation

+Technical Documentation is different to a user manual.
+The main target group of Technical Documentation are developers, test engineers or other kind of person related in our case to software development.

+* [Make a README](https://www.makeareadme.com/) (why, who, when, where, ...)
+* [Documentation System](https://documentation.divio.com/) (Tutorial, How-To, Explanation, References)

+Depending on the situation we need different kind of Technical Documenation.
+Think about all areas to fulfill different needs.

 ### Recommended first steps and matching online resources

 we are recommending to use those online resource by given order.